 \subsection{Inapproximability Result}

-Problem \eqref{eq:NonSubMin} is equivalent to general set function minimization by Proposition \ref{prop:Decomposition-alpha-gen}.
-Thus solving Problem~\eqref{eq:NonSubMin} optimally or with any multiplicative factor approximation (i.e., $H(\hat{S}) \leq \gamma(d) H(S^*)$ for some positive polynomial time computable function $\gamma(d)$ of $d$) is NP-Hard \cite{Trevisan2004, Iyer2012}.
-Moreover, in the value oracle model, it is not possible to obtain any multiplicative constant factor approximation, using a subexponential number of queries \cite{Iyer2012}.
-It is thus necessary to consider bicriteria-like approximation guarantees as we do. \\ We showed earlier in Proposition \ref{ex:tightnessResult} that the approximation guarantees in Corollary \ref{corr:thresholding} and \ref{corr:nonincreasing} cannot be improved for PGM.
-We derive now an information theoretic inapproximability result, showing that these approximation guarantees cannot be improved in general.
-In particular, we show that, in the value oracle model, no (deterministic or randomized) algorithm can improve on the approximation guarantees achieved by PGM, using subexponential number of queries, even when $G$ is weakly DR-modular.\\
+By Proposition \ref{prop:Decomposition-alpha-gen}, Problem \eqref{eq:NonSubMin} is equivalent to general set function minimization.
+Thus, solving it optimally or within any multiplicative approximation factor, i.e., $H(\hat{S}) \leq \gamma(d) H(S^*)$ for some positive polynomial time computable function $\gamma(d)$ of $d$, is NP-Hard \cite{Trevisan2004, Iyer2012}.
+Moreover, in the value oracle model, it is impossible to obtain any multiplicative constant factor approximation within a subexponential number of queries \cite{Iyer2012}.
+Hence, it is necessary to consider bicriteria-like approximation guarantees as we do.

+We now show that our approximation results are optimal: in the value oracle model, no algorithm with a subexponential number of queries can improve on the approximation guarantees achieved by PGM, even when $G$ is weakly DR-modular.